 “What’s my piano worth?” is one of the questions we are asked most often.
 This is probably true for most piano businesses.
 Wouldn’t it be nice if valuing a piano were as simple and straightforward as saying, “You have a Steinway M made in 1965, therefore your piano is worth $_____?
 If it were really that simple, there would be no need to write another word on the subject.
 However, the question “What’s my piano worth?” does not come with a one-size-fits-all answer.
 Quite the contrary, there are too many factors to discuss here without inducing the reader into a mind-numbing stupor.
-Therefore, I will try to stay focused on the most common variables that determine piano value, at least based on our experiences here at Rick Jones Pianos.
+Therefore, I will try to address the most common variables that determine piano value, at least based on our experiences here at Rick Jones Pianos.

 People have different reasons for establishing a piano’s value, and each reason can produce a different result.
 The results could be grouped into what one could call “objective value” (how much the piano is worth on paper) and “subjective value” (how much money you could expect someone to pay for your piano in a real-world transaction).